cagBRT/gitCourse/README.md

 # gitCourse
-A short course to teach how to use Git.
+A short course on using Git.